Most social housing tenants on a secure, flexible or assured tenancy have the ability to swap their home by mutual exchange.

 - there are anti-social behaviour (ASB) issues

-If you would like to learn more about mutual exchanges please feel free to contact us and we will be happy to guide you through the process.
+If you would like to learn more about mutual exchanges, please contact us.
+We will be happy to guide you through the process.

 Mutual Exchange Request Form